SpeedCurve-Metrics/speedcurve-cli/README.md

 Fetch synthetic test results as JSON for a site and all of its URLs.

 ```
-# Get test results for all URLs in a site
+# Get test results for all URLs in a site.
+Sites can be specified by name or ID
 speedcurve tests --site 1043801

-# Specify which URL(s) to get test resuts for
+# Specify which URL(s) to get test resuts for.
+URLs can be specified by label or ID
-speedcurve tests --site 1043801 --url 184629 --url 'BBC News'
+speedcurve tests --site 1043801 --url 184629 --url 'Home'

 # Control how many days of data to fetch, and filter to specific regions or browsers
 speedcurve tests --site 'BBC News' --days 7 --region ap-southeast-2 --browser chrome